IgnacioSRL/OpenCV_ML_Tool/README.md

 # OpenCV_ML_Tool
+NOW THIS SOFTWARE IS PART OF JDEROBOT PROJECT.
+FUTURE VERSIONS WILL BE RELEASED HERE https://github.com/JdeRobot/MachineLearning-OpenCV

-This program tries to provide all necesary tools for visual machine learning.
+This program provides all necesary tools for visual machine learning.
 It uses OpenCV (contrib) and QT.

 # Installation:
 ```sh